 Carminative Herbs to Relieve Gas + Bloating

-Carminative herbs work by preventing or relieving gas through a variety of different methods.
+Carminative herbs work by preventing or relieving gas through various methods.
 They are perfect for those that feel heavy or bloated after meals or struggle with stagnation or constipation.
 These herbs can be warming or cooling or both.
 Carminatives have a long history in Ayurvedic Medicine.
-Their primary mode of action is via the complex array of volatile oils that they contain.
+Their primary mode of action is via the complex array of volatile oils they contain.
 The oils contain terpenes that have antispasmodic and anti-inflammatory affects that specifically target the bowel.
 Carminatives tend to stimulate the mucus membranes in the digestive tract, encouraging motility and peristalsis.

 Herbs to Heal a Leaky Gut

-9.)
-Calendula (Calendula officinalis): This radiant flower is traditionally used topically as an astringent and vulnerary, a plant that knits tissues together and heals wounds.
+- Calendula (Calendula officinalis): This radiant flower is traditionally used topically as an astringent and vulnerary a plant that knits tissues together and heals wounds.
 Internally, it can be taken with the same idea – to patch up and heal our inner skin, aka our gut wall.
 Calendula’s actions are tightening and sealing, and can therefore plug up holes that exist along the mucous membranes of the intestines.
 Calendula also acts as a demulcent, a property that makes it ideal for cooling and soothing inflammation along the GI tract while protecting it from further damage.
 Calendula has been used as an anti-aging plant because it is loaded with antioxidants.
 Moreover, Calendula stops the growth of unwanted bacteria and is anti-fungal, so it’s a great remedy for balancing intestinal flora, which serves to heal dysbiosis and restore the integrity of the gut lining.
-Not only that, but this powerful bright bursting flower also supports the moving of lymphatic fluid while modulating the immune system, all of which circles back to preventing toxic build up and subsequently, autoimmune disorders which could be triggered by a leaky or compromised gut.
-I’d say Calendula is quite the all mighty flower to invite into your world to make it glow a little brighter.
+Not only that, but this potent bright bursting flower also supports the moving of lymphatic fluid while modulating the immune system, all of which circles back to preventing toxic build-up and, subsequently, autoimmune disorders that could be triggered by a leaky or compromised gut.
+I’d say Calendula is quite the all-mighty flower to invite into your world to make it glow a little brighter.
 Brew whole flowers in tea, 2-3 heaping tablespoons per 1 cup of water.
 A tincture of this plant is also a great way to work with it.

 Bonus Herb) CBD (cannibidiol): This plant has been studied as a potent anti-inflammatory.
 Receptors of the Endocannabinoid System are found within the gut.
 Studies have been conducted to show the role of the Endocannabinoid System in gastrointestinal functions.
 The found it to play a part in gut-brain-mediated fat intake and hunger signaling, gut permeability, interactions with gut microbiota, and more.
 Evidence from the study suggested, “dysregulation of the endocannabinoid system might play a role in intestinal disorders, including inflammatory bowel disease, irritable bowel syndrome, as well as obesity.”